 How Is Child Custody Handled in an Uncontested Divorce?

 In uncontested divorce, spouses file the paperwork only after they resolve all their divorce-related disputes, specifically those concerning their kids.
-To show the court that they are in agreement, they have to develop a Georgia parenting plan and present it to the judge.
+To show the court they are in agreement, they must develop a Georgia parenting plan that explicitly states the total number of annual overnights for each parent; this is now a mandatory data point required for Schedule C of the 2026 child support worksheet.

 A parenting plan includes both custody aspects and visitation schedule unless the spouses think about getting joint custody.
 If spouses cannot agree on some points of the plan, they may hire a mediator who will help them reach a consensus.